cuelang/cuelang.org/content/en/docs/usecases/validation.md

 Document-oriented databases like Mongo and many others are charactarized by having flexible schema.
-Some of them, like Mongo, optionally allow schema defintions, often in the form of JSON schema.
+Some of them, like Mongo, optionally allow schema definitions, often in the form of JSON schema.

 CUE constraints can be used to verify document-oriented databases.